 As you may have heard, Yahoo recently launched a

-that attempts to track down audio files—music tracks, podcasts, and such audio odds and ends as interviews, speeches, and radio broadcasts—posted on the Web.
+new search service that attempts to track down audio files—music tracks, podcasts, and such audio odds and ends as interviews, speeches, and radio broadcasts—posted on the Web.
 Claiming an index that exceeds 50 million files, files are identified by each file’s metadata (essentially data about data).
 Although it’s possible to rummage through the web for audio files with Google and other search engines, Yahoo’s service is unique because Yahoo has been granted permission to index downloadable tracks from the major music services—ArtistDirect, AudioLunchbox, BuyMusic, dMusic, eMusic, Epitonic, GarageBand, iTunes, Livedownloads, MP34U, MSN Music, Musicmatch, Napster, PassAlong, Rhapsody, RealPlayer Music Store, Rhapsody, SoundClick, and Yahoo!
 Music Unlimited included.

 How it works

 Currently in beta, the service works pretty much like any plain vanilla search engine.
 Enter the name of a song or artist, click Search, and view a list of links that may or may not accurately answer your query.
 Some tracks in the results page are accompanied by a Sample link that allows you to listen to a short preview in Windows Media Player.
 Click a link associated with a song file and you’re taken to a page that lists services from which you can purchase the track along with the track’s price, compatible computer platform, file format (wma or aac, for example), and digital rights limitations (whether you can copy and burn the track to CD, for example).